-At the outset of June, the 1st Battalion retired from the line to Bonneville, there to spend its time again re-enforcing, re-organizing and in training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.
+At the outset of June - having spent several days in positions in and around Arras - the 1st Battalion retired from the line to Bonneville, there to spend its time again re-enforcing, re-organizing and in training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.

-The Newfoundlanders were then soon once again to be moving north into Belgium - at the end of June - and once again into the vicinity of Ypres and...the Salient, their first posting to be to the banks of the Yser Canal just to the north of the city.
-There during the first weeks of July, the Battalion was to be engaged in and near the front line to the north of Ypres, strengthening trenches close to the Yser Canal.
+The Newfoundlanders were soon once again moving north into Belgium - at the end of June - and once again into the vicinity of Ypres and...the Salient, their first posting to be to the banks of the Yser Canal just to the north of the city.

-(Right above: The Yser Canal at a point in the northern outskirts of Ypres almost a century after the 1st Battalion of the Newfoundland Regiment, manned its eastern bank: East is to the right - photograph from 2014)
+(Right: The Yser Canal at a point in the northern outskirts of Ypres almost a century after the 1st Battalion of the Newfoundland Regiment, manned its eastern bank: East is to the right - photograph from 2014)